 In Harmony with Nature

-Metzer matches agronomical know-how with hydraulics, material science and other fields of expertise in order to ensure that its future solutions meet the optimal growth conditions for individual crops, thus improving yield quantity and quality, as per market requirements.
+Metzer matches agronomical know-how with hydraulics, material science and other fields of expertise in order to ensure that its future drip irrigation products meet the optimal growth conditions for individual crops, thus improving yield quantity and quality, as per market requirements.

-Metzer’s research is focused, from the start on solutions that will work in real field conditions and not just in the lab.
+Metzer’s research is focused, from the start on drip irrigation products that will work in real field conditions and not just in the lab.
 That’s why, leading farmers are vital hands-on partners in every research project, bringing valuable feedback on the viability of the future implementation of tested ideas.

 Advanced IT for Faster-Time-to-Market

 Advanced Information Technology helps shorten R&D time by simulating operating conditions and sorting only the most promising concepts.
-Today, Metzer research teams are faced with many price constraints, since any future technology implementation must also be cost-effective, benefiting all parties involved from farmers, to the environment and eventually, the end-consumer.
+Metzer research team also works hard to ensure that every future drip irrigation technology implementation is cost-effective and beneficial to the grower, the environment and the end-consumer.

 High Performance at Lower Costs

 With most of the agricultural output grown in developing countries, the ability to introduce advanced drip irrigation technologies with low capital cost, yet high performance in rugged conditions and under infrastructure limitations, means that local farmers can quickly access premium markets.